Jonny-exe/binary-fractions/binary_fractions/README.md

 Engineering notation is an exponent representation with the exponent modulo 3 being 0 and 1, 2 or 3 digit before the decimal point.
 The integer part must not be 0.
+Integer part is from 1 to 999.

 Method that changes string representation of number.
 Examples are: